$299

 Central Intelligence Agency (CIA) Files Archive USB Card

-A curated collection of 178,458 pages of documents made up of 65 collections from BACM Research/PaperlessArchives each containing a considerable volume or significance of CIA files or files related to CIA activities or interest.
+A curated collection of 178,458 pages of documents made up of 65 collections from BACM Research/PaperlessArchives each containing a considerable collection of CIA files or files related to CIA activities or interest.

 Just plug the USB PEN Card into your laptop, desktop, or tablet to access a wide range of materials from Area 51 to the interrogation of Zubaydah.